Lebed-kun/prompt-ql/README.md

 Each stack entry consists of **execution context**.
 It defines executed command with static arguments (defined with `<arg>=<val>`) and input channels (this data is filled after execution of inner commands).
 A context can also be in 4 states:

- - `StackFrameStateExpectCmd` - expecting a command name for "opening" command;
+ - `stackFrameStateExpectCmd` - expecting a command name for "opening" command;
- - `StackFrameStateExpectArg` - expecting a current argument name;
+ - `stackFrameStateExpectArg` - expecting a current argument name;
- - `StackFrameStateExpectVal` - expecting a current argument value;
+ - `stackFrameStateExpectVal` - expecting a current argument value;
- - `StackFrameStateIsClosing` - current top context stack frame is about to leave the stack and be executed.
+ - `stackFrameStateIsClosing` - current top context stack frame is about to leave the stack and be executed.
 This is done after the command mode (defined with `{}` brackets) is switched back to the plain text mode of interpreter;
- - `StackFrameStateFullfilled` - state that's set after filling all command info (command name and static arguments).
+ - `stackFrameStateFullfilled` - state that's set after filling all command info (command name and static arguments).
 It's introduced for better distinguising "opening" and "closing" commands;
- - `StackFrameStateExpectCmdAfterFullfill` - expecting a command name for "closing" command.
+ - `stackFrameStateExpectCmdAfterFullfill` - expecting a command name for "closing" command.
 Ot's introduced for handling errors of mismatching command tags (ex. `{~open_query}<some_text>{/call}`);

 The overall state diagram of context states is:
 <img src="./readme-content/promptql-exec-context-state-diagram.png" />